matfantinel/moneta/README.md

 ## Developing and building

-If you want to go ahead and compile Reminduck yourself, you'll need the following dependencies:
+If you want to go ahead and compile Moneta yourself, you'll need the following dependencies:

 * libgranite-dev
 * libgtk-3-dev